toidiu/toidiu.github.io/content/brag/behavioral_oxide_values.md

 +++
-title = "For one of Oxide's values, describe an example of how it was reflected in a particular body of your work." date = 2026-06-01
+title = "For one of the values, describe an example of how it was reflected in a particular body of your work." date = 2026-06-01

 [taxonomies]